RyanBram/SRPGcore/CONTRIBUTING.md

 ## Contribution as SRPG Engine extension
 Nice.
 This is how generally contribution to the project.
 We hope that by opening this engine to public, it can become a "side" engine for RPG Maker MV.
-Any additonal feature between extension should always keep compatibility with other plugins in mind.
-We intend to reduce compatibility issue between plugins and it should become new tradition in developing MV plugins.
+Any additonal feature between extension should keep compatibility with other plugins in mind.
+We intend to reduce compatibility issue between plugins and we hope it become new culture in developing MV plugins.

 If you want to make extension, you can choose how you will contribute to the project:
 ### 1. As part of SRPG Engine project